-- Administration of steroids through a route known to result in a minimal systemic exposure (i.e., intranasal, intraocular, inhaled, topical, or local injection(e.g., intra-articular injection) corticosteroids (<5%of body surface area) for the treatment of mild/moderate asthma, allergies or dermatitis) are permitted.
+- Administration of steroids through a route known to result in a minimal systemic exposure [i.e., intranasal, intraocular, inhaled, topical, or local injection(e.g., intra-articular injection) corticosteroids (<5% of body surface area)] are permitted.

-- Subjects requiring hormone replacement with corticosteroids are eligible if the steroids are administered only for the purpose of hormonal replacement and at doses ≤ 10 mg prednisone or bioequivalent per day.
+- Subjects requiring hormone replacement with corticosteroids are eligible if the steroids are at doses ≤ 10 mg prednisone or bioequivalent per day.

-- Diabetes type I, Vitiligo, hypo- or hyperthyroid, or psoriasis that does not require systemic immunosuppressive treatment are eligible
+- Patients with diabetes type I, vitiligo, hypo- or hyperthyroid diseases, or psoriasis not requiring systemic immunosuppressive treatment are eligible.

 - .
-Has received a live vaccine within 4 weeks of the first dose of avelumab and while on trials is prohibited except for administration of inactivated vaccines.
+Vaccination within 4 weeks of the first dose of avelumab and while on trials is prohibited except for administration of inactivated vaccines.
 Note: Seasonal influenza vaccines for injection are generally inactivated flu vaccines and are allowed; however intranasal influenza vaccines (e.g., Flu-Mist®) are live attenuated vaccines, and are not allowed.

 - .
 Persisting toxicity related to prior therapy of Grade >1 NCI-CTCAE v 4.03; however,alopecia and sensory neuropathy Grade ≤ 2, or other Grade ≤ 2 not constituting a safety risk based on investigator's judgment, are acceptable.

 - .
 Patients with another active cancer [excluding basal cell carcinoma, cervical carcinoma in situ or melanoma in situ].
 Prior history of other cancer is allowed, as long as there was no active disease within the prior 2 years.

 - .
-Pregnant or breastfeeding (negative pregnancy test required for women of childbearing potential), or unable to maintain use of contraception while on study and for 60 days after the last dose of Avelumab.
+Pregnant or breastfeeding (negative serum or urine pregnancy test required for women of childbearing potential), or unable to maintain use of contraception while on study and for 30 days after the last dose of Avelumab.

 - .
 Known alcohol or drug abuse

 - .
-Any psychiatric condition that would prohibit the understanding or rendering of informed consent
+Any condition that would prohibit the understanding or rendering of informed consent.

 - UCSF Medical Center accepting new patients